MarcosSaade/MarcosSaade/README.md

 - 👋 Hi, I’m @MarcosSaade
 - 👀 I’m interested in web development, game development, artifitial intelligence and programing in genral
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning Solidity and Blockchain Developement
 - 📚 Most of my repositories are simple projects that I have done in my learning process
 - 💞️ I’m looking to collaborate on about any open source project
 - 📫 How to reach me marcossr2626@gmail.com